pcimino/TickTock/README.md

 Open a shell and go there
 	> cd C:\temp\Enyo

+## Hello World
+TopWatch was based on the [PhoneGap Hello World](https://github.com/phonegap/phonegap-start) app.
+I started with this, and then had to pull it apart to fit into the bootplate structure.
+So TopWatch_Build is a hybrid Enyo build enviroment, with extra components so the final product is compatible with the PhoneGap build template in Part III.

 ## Bootplate
 I'll be using the Bootplate template to get started.
 It's convenient, but one thing I don't like is the mix of tool and application.
 The index.html is in the root directory at the same level as the tools/, lib/ and source/ directories.
 I would much prefer the entire application goes into a source/ and then the complete app is output into the build/ directory.